Clearwater Financial Group

 Of course, the critical question is fundamental.
 Who has allowed the Federal Reserve to buy this debt?
 Our congress!

-Now with debt over $26 trillion (but with an actual decreasing interest rate), would anyone think FRN would be a good idea?
+With debt over $26 trillion (but with an actual decreasing interest rate), would anyone think FRN would be a good idea?
 Bankers?
 Wall Street?
 Taxpayers?
 Who?
-If you owned FRN and wanted to sell, what would they be worth?
+What would they be worth if you owned FRN and wanted to sell?
 How will they be traded?
 What happens to FRN if deflation occurs?

-There are just too many unanswered questions, and unfortunately, those who are answering them have no one to answer to, The Secretary of the Treasury and the Federal Reserve.
+There are just too many unanswered questions.
+Unfortunately, those answering them have no one to answer to except the Executive Branch.